NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 1. Introduction
 2. Architectural Outline
 3. Interaction with Console Buffer
+4. Advanced Observations
-4. Agential States
+5. Agential States
-5. Parallel State Machine
+6. Parallel State Machine
-6. Multitasking and Concurrency
+7. Multitasking and Concurrency
-7. Optimized Reward Signal Framework
+8. Optimized Reward Signal Framework
-8. State Communication and Property Sharing
+9. State Communication and Property Sharing
-9. Conclusion
+10. Conclusion

-## Introduction
+## 1. Introduction

 This document describes the design of the SocraticAgent, a sophisticated AI system for a game environment that utilizes a parallel processing architecture.
 Each state within the agent, known as a ParallelState, operates independently and concurrently, allowing for a dynamic and responsive AI that can adapt to complex scenarios in real-time.

-## Architectural Outline
+## 2. Architectural Outline

 The **Architectural Outline** provides a high-level view of the SocraticAgent's design, illustrating the interplay between various components that govern its behavior and decision-making processes.
 The outline showcases the **StateChart** as the central orchestrator, managing state transitions and interactions with the **MembraneLayer** for dynamic FSM control.
 The **Thread Proc.** column represents the threading mechanisms that enable concurrent processing, while the **Fibers** and **Jobs** columns depict the finer granularity of task management and execution.